malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 **var15 Histogram**
 * Distribution for var 15 (age):
 ![var15 Histogram](https://github.com/malaikagalvan/Santander-Customer-Satisfaction-Project/blob/main/Images/var15-hist.png)
-* **Observation:** It appears that satisfied customers are clustered around lower values compared to unsatisfied customers.
+* **Observation:** The majority of satisfied customers have lower var15 values, especially clustered around 20-30.
+Unsatisfied customers are also concentrated in the same area but show more spread across higher values.

 ## Problem Formulation